There are four ways to get designated as a persistent drunk driver in Colorado:

 2.3.
 Refusing a chemical test penalties

-DUI arrestees who refuse to take a chemical test will have their license revoked for a year.
-And should the drunk driving case go to trial, the refusal will be admissible as evidence of guilt.7
+If you are a DUI arrestee who refuses to take a chemical test, you will have your license revoked for a year.
+Should the drunk driving case go to trial, the refusal will be admissible as evidence of guilt.7

 3. Can I challenge my PPD designation?

 Yes.
-Drivers have the right to challenge a persistent drunk driving designation at a Colorado DMV administrative hearing, referred to as an express consent hearing.
-But the driver must request the hearing within 7 days of the DUI or DUR arrest.
+You have the right to challenge a persistent drunk driving designation at a Colorado DMV administrative hearing, referred to as an express consent hearing.
+Though you must request the hearing within 7 days of the DUI or DUR arrest.

 The main defenses to a persistent drunk driver designation involve challenging the underlying drunk driving violation.
 Ten common DUI defenses that defense attorneys use are: